Jbleezy/BO1-Reimagined/README.md

 * Added a short delay for the lander to activate after triggering it (so you can activate the lander without having to ride it)
 * Lander station no longer kills or moves players if the lander station moves down while the player is standing on it
 * Kills from the lunar lander now count as actual kills
-* Zombies now have better death animation when killed by the lunar lander
+* Zombies now have a better death animation when killed by the lunar lander

 ### Centrifuge (Ascension)
 * Cooldown time has been doubled